telekom-mms/cmcc-operator/docs/custom-resource.md

 . **DANGER You should only set this property if you are certain that the database server is only accessible over the network to authorized users.**

-YOu can further customize which databases and secrets are created by setting `with.datasesOverride.`*kind* to `false` for those kinds that you do want to manage the services and secrets yourself.
+YOu can further customize which databases and secrets are created by setting `with.databasesOverride.`*kind* to `false` for those kinds that you do want to manage the services and secrets yourself.
 See [Overview of Secrets for Components](#overview-of-secrets-for-components) for a list of kinds.

 ### Delivery Components `with.delivery`